mfornos/tico/README.md

 # Disclaimer

-Tico was created to validate hypothesis and models in the field of [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering), the concerns to run in high-end production environments are out of its scope.
+Tico was created to validate hypotheses and models in the field of [feature engineering](https://en.wikipedia.org/wiki/Feature_engineering), the concerns to run in high-end production environments are out of its scope.